Subrata Mukherjee: Career with Indian National Congress

 Mukherjee started his political career as a student activist during his higher education in Kolkata.
 He joined the Chhatra Parishad, a student organisation affiliated to the Indian National Congress, in the 1960s.
 During this period he made the acquaintance of Priya Ranjan Dasmunsi.

-Mukherjee was considered one of the two close aides of former prime minister Indira Gandhi, along with Priya Ranjan Dasmunsi.
+Mukherjee was considered one of the two close aides of former prime minister Indira Gandhi, along with Dasmunsi.
 CPIM leaders used a slogan "Indirar dui putra Priyo Ranjan o Subrata".

 In 1971 and 1972, Mukherjee was elected to the legislative assembly from the Ballygunge Assembly constituency.
 In 1972, he was appointed Minister of State in the Siddhartha Shankar Ray ministry as Minister of Information and Cultural Affairs.
 He also held an additional responsibility as Minister of State for local government.

-He lost the Ballygunge Assembly constituency when the Congress party was defeated by the Left Front amid huge anti-incumbency voting patterns.
+He lost the Ballygunge Assembly constituency in 1977 when the Congress party was defeated by the Left Front amid huge anti-incumbency voting patterns.
 In 1982, he shifted to the Jorabagan Assembly constituency and represented it till 1996.
 He was elected to the Legislative Assembly from Chowranghee in 1996 and 2001.